ricardojoserf/MemorySnitcher/README.md

 ![tmv](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/memorysnitcher/task_manager_1_virustotal.png)

-Using AI we can generate a new program every time we want, as huge and useless as needed!
-So we could bypass static analysis with a technique like this.
+Using AI we can generate a new program every time we want, as huge and useless as needed, allowing us to bypass static analysis with this technique.

 <br>